OctobayArchive/chainlink-adapters/README.md

 {
   "jobRunID": 0,
   "data": {
-    "result": true
+    "result": 'address name'
   },
-  "result": true,
+  "result": 'address name',
   "statusCode": 200
 }
 ```

-## /release
+## /claim

 ### Input Params

-- `githubUser`: The GitHub user that owns the issue and wants to release its deposits
+- `githubUserId`: The GraphQL Node ID of the GitHub user trying to claim the bounty
 - `issueId`: The GrapQL node ID of the issue

 ### Output